srobo/website/_posts/2020-07-25-post-competition.md

 reliability of these four robots showed, with each collecting a token inside the one minute mark.
-In the end it was JAMDynamics' robot which was able to collect three silver tokens, including one stolen from Hills Road Sixth Form College second teams' scoring zone, which took victory.
+In the end it was JAMDynamics' robot which was able to collect three silver tokens, including one stolen from Hills Road Sixth Form College second team's scoring zone, which took victory.

 <!-- Video of Tie breaker -->
 <iframe